 Modern society depends on the electric grid to power many aspects of our daily lives, such as lighting, heating, and cooling, to name a few.
-According to the US Energy Information Administration (EIA), electricity consumption in the US was around 3.8 trillion kWh in 2020 [31], and the total energy demand is slated to rise by nearly 50% by 2050 [29].
+According to the US Energy Information Administration (EIA), electricity consumption in the US was around 3.8 trillion kWh in 2020 [34], and the total energy demand is slated to rise by nearly 50% by 2050 [32].
 The grid's energy demand exhibits temporal variations over a day and across seasons.
 A region's electricity grid uses various sources, ranging from conventional sources such as coal, oil, and natural gas to renewable sources such as hydro, solar, and wind, to generate sufficient electricity to meet the demand.
-However, electricity generation emits a significant amount of greenhouse gases and is one of the major contributors to greenhouse gas emissions in many regions worldwide [19, 33, 34].
+However, electricity generation emits a significant amount of greenhouse gases and is one of the major contributors to greenhouse gas emissions in many regions worldwide [21, 36, 37].
 These emissions, which depend on the generation source, vary over time as the mix of sources itself changes.
 The rising deployment of renewable sources such as solar and wind also introduces substantial variations in the grid's carbon emissions due to their intermittent nature.

-As part of the ongoing energy transition in line with the United Nations' climate goals [26], there is increasing interest in developing techniques to reduce the carbon emissions from the electricity grid.
+As part of the ongoing energy transition in line with the United Nations' climate goals [29], there is an emergence of carbon reduction and trading policies, as well as an increasing interest in developing techniques to reduce the carbon emissions from the electricity grid.
 From an energy supply perspective, increasing the fraction of clean, renewable sources and masking the intermittent nature of renewable sources through energy storage are key approaches for reducing grid emissions.
 From a demand-side perspective, techniques to shift energy demand from periods when the carbon intensity of energy is high to periods when it is low have started gaining attention.
-For example, in the context of buildings, flexible loads (e.g., laundry) can be deferred to low carbon periods.
-Similarly, residential charging of electric vehicles can be scheduled intelligently based on future knowledge of when grid emissions are lower [12].
-Such techniques are also being employed in other sectors, such as cloud computing, driven by aggressive goals of major cloud providers to reduce their carbon footprint [10, 24].
-Since computing loads exhibit substantial temporal elasticity (e.g., batch workloads, interruptible machine learning), researchers have also begun to develop techniques for shifting loads to low-carbon hours [10, 17].
-Future knowledge of the grid's carbon intensity is an essential requirement of all of these demand-side carbon reduction techniques.
-Given carbon forecasts of the electric grid's electricity generation, such techniques can leverage this knowledge to decide how much load to shift, where to shift, and to what hours.
+Future knowledge of the grid's carbon intensity is an essential requirement for both complying with carbon trading policies and reducing carbon emissions using demand-side optimization techniques.
+Given carbon forecasts of the electric grid's electricity generation, demand-side techniques can leverage this knowledge to decide how much load to shift, where to shift, and to what hours, in accordance with some existing policy.
+For example, suppose "Baseline and Credit" [20] policy is in effect in a region.
+Then, residential charging of electric vehicles in that region can be scheduled intelligently based on future knowledge of when grid emissions are lower [13], keeping the total carbon emissions under the baseline and earning carbon credits.
+In the context of buildings, flexible loads (e.g., laundry) can be deferred to low-carbon periods.
+Such techniques are also being employed in other sectors, such as cloud computing, driven by aggressive goals of major cloud providers to reduce their carbon footprint [11, 26].
+Since computing loads exhibit substantial temporal elasticity (e.g., batch workloads, interruptible machine learning), researchers have also begun to develop techniques for shifting loads to low-carbon hours [11, 18].